-This principle applies to our ongoing reform of pricing, including:
+This principle applies to the ongoing reform of pricing, including:

-- transparency do we provide clear information on how pricing works, our plans and rationale for change, and the likely impact on customers? - transaction costs will change be difficult or costly for retailers to implement and our customers to understand and (to the extent relevant) operationalise? - consumer impacts will change cause bill shock, volatility, or unpredictability for customers?; and - uptake incentives is reform designed to mitigate adverse selection problems and enable and encourage uptake of new pricing options?
+- transparency is clear information provided on how pricing works, the plans and rationale for change, and the likely impact on customers? - transaction costs will change be difficult or costly for retailers to implement and for customers to understand and (to the extent relevant) operationalise? - consumer impacts will change cause bill shock, volatility, or unpredictability for customers?; and - uptake incentives is reform designed to mitigate adverse selection problems and enable and encourage uptake of new pricing options?